GerlechJen/UFOs/README.md

 ```
 Also the filters like city, state and country should not be case sensitive.
 As it stands now it is case sensitive and if the city for instance is spelt capitalized,

-The webpage updates with the search criteria after pressing "Enter".

 [click here](https://gerlechjen.github.io/UFOs/) for UFOs IO page on GitHub